airalab/robonomics-wiki/docs/sub-activate.md

 1. Go to the Robonomics dApp and navigate to the [setup a subscription page](https://robonomics.app/#/rws-setup).
 Ensure that you have selected the correct subscription and the `OWNER` account.

-2. Copy the `CONTROLLER` address: open the extension and click on the icon next to the account name.
+2. Copy the `CONTROLLER` address: open the extension and click on the icon next to the account name or copy the address from **Subscription settings** section.

 3. Paste this address into the `Polkadot address` field in the **USERS IN SUBSCRIPTION** section and click the `+` button.

 4. Enter the password for your `OWNER` account in the popup window, then wait for the activation process to be completed.

+That's all.
+Go to the next article.